The pros and cons of a home equity line of credit (HELOC)

 Potential to raise your credit score

 Two of the most important components of your credit score are your payment history and the different types of credit you have.
 Adding a HELOC to your credit portfolio and making on-time and regular monthly payments can boost your credit score since it shows a streak of good financial habits.

 Cons of a home equity line of credit

-Being able to tap into your home’s equity is a good option to have, but there are some HELOC disadvantages to be aware of.
+Being able to tap into your home’s equity is a good option to have, but HELOCs do have some disadvantages.
 Consider these drawbacks before you move forward with this loan option.

 A HELOC is a secured loan, meaning you put your home up as collateral for the loan.
 While having a secured loan can help you secure a lower interest rate, you’re taking on some additional risk.

 Where home equity loans offer a fixed interest rate that will never change, home equity lines of credit come with variable rates.
 This means that your rate can go up or down based on the decisions of the Federal Reserve — so even if you take out a HELOC with a low rate, you could face much higher interest rates when it comes time to pay.
 This is especially true this year, as the Federal Reserve is expected to raise interest rates twice in 2022.